fjblau/kesslergame/.zenflow/tasks/task-14-2-visual-adjustments-e644/report.md

    - Changed `left: 400` to `left: 500`
    - Changed `top: 400` to `top: 500`

+### 2. Reduced Orbital Speed by 20%

+Slowed down orbital speeds by 20% to give users more time to react to events and make strategic decisions.

+**Changes Made:**

+1. **constants.ts:139-143** - Reduced ORBITAL_SPEEDS values by 20%:
+   - LEO: 8 → 6.4
+   - MEO: 5 → 4
+   - GEO: 3 → 2.4

+**Impact:**
+- Satellites, debris, and DRVs now orbit 20% slower
+- Users have more time to observe events and make decisions
+- Improved game playability and strategic planning

-### 2. Fixed Event Log for Collisions and Debris Creation
+### 3. Fixed Event Log for Collisions and Debris Creation

 Fixed the issue where collisions and debris creation events were not being logged to the Event Log.
 The problem was caused by a stale closure in the game loop that was reading outdated game state.